nickofthyme/object-remap/README.md

 ![image](https://user-images.githubusercontent.com/19007109/132149632-40fff6dd-4de6-46ff-a42c-cb7e5cc1fdfb.png)

 This limit is easily exceeded by the full `output` of verbose api requests.
-In such case, you could possibly limit the count received from the api request or use [Object filters](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#object-filters) to pluck and assign only the values you need.
+In such a case, you could possibly limit the count received from the api request or use [Object filters](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#object-filters) to pluck and assign only the values you need.
 For example...

 ```yml
 jobs: